dhellmann/pymotw/PyMOTW/weakref/index.rst

 Proxies
 =======

-Instead of using ref directly, it can be more convenient to use a proxy.
-Proxies can be used as though they were the original object, so you do not need to call the ref first to access the object.
+Instead of using :class:`ref` directly, it can be more convenient to use a proxy.
+Proxies can be used as though they were the original object, so you do not need to call the :class:`ref` first to access the object.

 .. include:: weakref_proxy.py
     :literal:
     :start-after: #end_pymotw_header

-If the proxy is access after the referent object is removed, a ReferenceError exception is raised.
+If the proxy is access after the referent object is removed, a :class:`ReferenceError` exception is raised.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'weakref_proxy.py', ignore_error=True))